Magicking/6120.eu/content/posts/analyzing-ordinal-github-issues.md

 ![](/img/posts/analyzing-ordinal-github-issues/2023-03-18-090208_1272x258_scrot.png)

-And give a quick overview of the above issue, which is much more understandable.
+And give a clearer short overview of the above issue.

 ```json
 {